Skip to main content

 • the Central Library Services

-• the City Archive
+• the City Archives

-• a large ground floor café
+• a large ground floor café, linking to Te Ngākau Civic Square

 • active spaces for meeting and making connections

-• quiet spaces to study and read.
+• quiet spaces to study and read

 The target is for the building to be New Zealand Green Building Council (NZGBC) 5-star rated, meaning it has a high standard in terms of environmentally sustainable design.
 This will help towards the goal of making Wellington a zero-carbon city (net zero emissions) by 2050.
 Green Star is an independent tool that rates a building’s overall environmental impact across nine categories.
 Read more about Green Star on NZGB website.